tstack/lnav/docs/source/formats.rst

       an identifier and should be syntax colored.
     :foreign-key: A boolean that indicates that this field is a key and should not be graphed.
 This should only need to be set for integer fields.
+    :hidden: A boolean for JSON log fields that indicates whether they should be displayed if they are not present in the line-format.

   :sample: A list of objects that contain sample log messages.
 All formats
     must include at least one sample and it must be matched by one of the